-The onset of a global health pandemic has put a spotlight on digital inclusion.
+The global health pandemic has put a spotlight on digital inclusion.
 NDIA is documenting new digital inclusion initiatives by local governments –, as well as major community-wide initiatives in which local governments are key participants — in order to encourage other local governments to address access to the internet (particularly at home), personal computers and tablets, and tech assistance.
 These initiatives are in addition to the FCC’s Keeping American’s Connected Pledge.

 - Expansion of free public wifi (boosting wifi at public buildings parking lots, nearby housing, etc.)

-State government digital inclusion initiatives in response to the COVID-19 crisis may be found here.
-Also see our Free and Low-Cost internet Plans.
 It should be noted that unless it is specifically identified, utility shut off orders do not protect broadband subscriptions.

 “The absence of broadband internet connections in so many American homes, at a time when we need to stay in our homes, is a public health crisis in its own right… People without online tools to take care of their basic needs at home are not going to stay at home.”